AVS Device SDK Dependencies

 Core music provider

 The AVS Device SDK doesn't support music out-of-the-box.
-However, all Alexa devices must support AVS music service providers to pass certification.
+However, to pass product testing and certification, all Alexa devices must support the following AVS music service providers.
 The following audio libraries, packages, and dependencies are tested and work with the SDK.

 |Crypto library - For HLS demuxers||1.8.4 or earlier|